 Olympics-bound Canadians warned about measles

-Public health nurse Ellie Duke prepares a vaccination at Cache la Poudre Elementary School in LaPorte, Colo.
-(THE CANADIAN PRESS / AP-The Fort Collins Coloradoan, Dawn Madura)
+Public health nurse Ellie Duke prepares a vaccination at Cache la Poudre Elementary School in LaPorte, Colo. on Wednesday, June 1, 2011.
+(The Fort Collins Coloradoan / Dawn Madura)

 Angela Mulholland, CTVNews.ca